Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 Go left and you'll hit another cave with a save point.
 Use it, put your characters in the back rows, and get back on the raft.
 It will whisk you down one more set of rapids and serve you up to a strange, purple octopus that wants a bite out of the team's collective hides.

 Despite his goofy chatter and strange looks, Ultros is one dangerous customer, particularly if any of your characters are still in the front row.
 He has a normal physical attack, an all-hitting Tentacle attack, a single character Tentacle attack and an Ink attack that can blind one character.
 It is imperative that you not use Banon to attack Ultros, as the octopus often retaliates against attacks with its single character Tentacle.
 This strike is strong enough to knock characters out with one hit, and Banon is easily the most vulnerable of the lot.
 Use Sabin's Raging Fist, Edgar's Tools and Terra's Fire (which does the most damage on average) to pummel down Ultros' HP while Banon Prays over and over.
-You'll eventually drive the weirdo away -
+You'll eventually drive the weirdo away.

-- and lose Sabin over the side of the raft in the process.
+Unfortunately, you'll lose Sabin over the side of the raft in the process.
 Way to go, muscle head.
 Sabin's swept one way, the raft the other, and the party is really and truly split up.

 (Note: You're pretty much done with the Lethe River as far as the storyline goes, aside from a quick jaunt through it in Terra, Edgar and Banon's scenario.
 Nevertheless, this isn't a bad place to revisit in the future.
-If you send a single character through the course with an all-hitting attack you can earn them a ton of experience with little danger.
+If you send a single character through the course with an all-hitting attack, you can earn them a ton of experience with little danger.
 This is also one of only two places in the first half of the game where you can learn one of Mog's Dances, once you have him on your team.)